 Candace Rogers Student Paper Award

-The award will be announced and presented at a special session at the annual meeting which will be in New York City, February 26-March 1, 2015.
+The award will be announced and presented at a special session at the annual meeting which will be in Boston, MA, March 17-20, 2016.
 The recipient must be an ESS member at the time the award is presented and is expected to be at the meeting to receive the award.
-Eligible students are encouraged to submit three hard copies or an electronic version of their paper postmarked by October 31, 2014 to the committee chair.
+Eligible students are encouraged to submit three hard copies or an electronic version of their paper postmarked by October 31, 2015 to the committee chair.
 No papers postmarked after this date will be accepted for any reason.

 Department of Sociology

 Students should include their address, institutional affiliation, phone number, and e-mail address with their submission.